fullmetalbrackets/blog/src/content/blog/sideload-the-directv-stream-app-on-sony-bravia-tv-with-android-tv.md

 <div id='intro'/>

-After some internet sleuthing and poring over many forum threads, the answer finally came from [this thread in the XDA-Developers forum](https://forum.xda-developers.com/t/the-ultimate-at-t-tv-and-fire-tv-apk-repository.3854154/), where packages for the different devices are gathered.
+After some internet sleuthing and poring over many forum threads, the answer finally came from <a href="https://forum.xda-developers.com/t/the-ultimate-at-t-tv-and-fire-tv-apk-repository.3854154" target="_blank" rel="noopener noreferrer">this thread in the XDA-Developers forum</a>, where packages for the different devices are gathered.
 I'll be giving instructions specifically for sideloading (without Google Play Store) the DirecTV Stream app on a Sony Bravia TV.
 Here's the gist:

 <div id='req'/>